doquangg/bigstonk/README.md

 # bigstonk
-Final project for UT's COE 379: Intro to Machine Learning.
+Final project repository for COE 379L: Intro to Machine Learning, taught by Tan Bui.
+Model requirements can be found in their respective directories.